This country-specific Q&A provides an overview to intellectual property law in Malaysia.

 (a) The use of any means in the designation or presentation of any goods that indicates or suggests, in a manner which mislead the public, that the goods in question originate in a geographical area other than the true place of origin.

-(c) Any use of a geographical indication identifying wines or sprits not originating in the place indicated by that geographical indication, even where the true origin of the wines or spirits is indicated or the geographical indication is accompanied by expressions such as ‘kind’, ‘type’, ‘style’ or ‘imitation’.
+(d) Any use of a geographical indication identifying wines or sprits not originating in the place indicated by that geographical indication, even where the true origin of the wines or spirits is indicated or the geographical indication is accompanied by expressions such as ‘kind’, ‘type’, ‘style’ or ‘imitation’.

 Copyright is infringed by a person

 (a) who imports an article into Malaysia for the purpose of selling, letting for hire, or by way of trade offering or exposing for sale or hire the article;